Yosemite Sightseer murders

 "He stated that he felt like jumping in a truck, driving it through the shop and killing the boss and killing everybody in the office, and then torching the place," friend Mark Marchese said in 1999.
 "That’s when I told him, 'You need to go to a doctor, Cary.'"
 But instead of seeking mental health treatment, he moved to Yosemite.

-In 1997, Stayner got a job as a handyman at the Cedar Lodge, seven miles from the gate of the national park, where he worked for two years before the murders.
+In 1997, Stayner got a job as a handyman at the Cedar Lodge, seven miles from the national park's gate, where he worked for two years before the murders.

 "It’s difficult for me to picture what Cary has done and knowing Steve because their personalities are completely opposite," Duke, Steven’s former girlfriend, said.
 "The only time Steve would kill anything like a fish is because we were gonna eat it.
 You know what I mean? ...
 I wouldn’t think that he would think of himself as one, but he is a hero."